20centaurifux/efind-website/docs/extensions.md

 	$ efind --list-extensions

-Extensions can be installed globally in */etc/efind/extensions* or localy in *~/.efind/extensions*.
+Extensions can be installed globally in */etc/efind/extensions* or locally in *~/.efind/extensions*.
 Users can specifiy wildcard patterns in a personal blacklist (*~/.efind/blacklist*) to  prevent  extensions from being loaded.
 To disable all global extensions, for instance, add the following line to your blacklist:

 	/etc/efind/extensions/*